SavdekarMansi/OIBGRIP/README.md

 1. ADD AMOUNT - By choosing this option user can add amount in his account.

-2. WITHDRAW AMOUNT - By choosing this option user can withdraw amount from his account if the requested amount is less than the amount in his account.3.
-BALANCE ENQUIRY- It will show user's balance in his account.
+2. WITHDRAW AMOUNT - By choosing this option user can withdraw amount from his account if the requested amount is less than the amount in his account.

 3. BALANCE ENQUIRY- It will show user's balance in his account.